ART AND DESIGN AS PRACTICAL SOCIAL ACTION

 AFH also did a project for John Cannistaro.
 John Cannistraro presents on projects with AFH:

-When I first met with AFH I was a businessman who was just going to see a client but I fell in love with what they do.
+When I first met with AFH I was a businessman who was just going to see a client, but I fell in love with what they do.
 I realized they don’t just paint or draw, they are really creative and the whole collaboration was amazing.
 At first they were intimidated by me and everything, but art is what brought everything together and the ideas just flowed.

 The kids knew nothing about plumbing but one after another the table of teens came up with great ideas for the museum.
 They did all the building and painting and murals and designs.
 The best part about it is it’s our brand.
 These folks collaborate for you and design for your brand and what personality you want to portray through art.

-At the space now there have been parties, weddings, showers, etc. We have 120 people in the office, half of which are under 30.
+At the space now there have been parties, weddings, showers, etc. We have 120 people in the office, half of whom are under 30.
 They want a cool, vibrant place to work that relates to community and to art.
 That’s why AFH is fantastic.
 Everyone in this room wants to collaborate with the community.

 When you invest in a system and people, it helps everybody, it relates to your company and its well worth it.